-- 1. Review with management and the outside auditors any significant judgments made in management's preparation of the financial statements and the view of each as to appropriateness of such judgments. - 2.
-Review with management and the outside auditors any significant difficulties encountered during the course of the audit, including any restrictions on the scope of work or access to required information. - 3.
-Review any significant disagreement among management and the outside auditors in connection with the preparation of the financial statements. - 4.
-Review with the outside auditors and management the extent to which changes or improvements in financial or accounting practices, as approved by the Committee, have been implemented. - 5.
-Provide oversight and review the Company's asset management policies, including an annual review of the Company's investment policies and performance for cash and short-term investments.
+1. Review with management and the outside auditors any significant judgments made in management's preparation of the financial statements and the view of each as to appropriateness of such judgments.

+2. Review with the principal executive and financial officers of the Company any report on significant deficiencies in the design or operation of the Internal Controls which could adversely affect the Company's ability to record, process, summarize or report financial data, any material weaknesses in Internal Controls identified to the auditors, and any fraud, whether or not material, that involves management or other employees who have a significant role in the Company's Internal Controls.

+3. Review any disagreement among management and the outside auditors in connection with the preparation of the financial statements.

+4. Review with the outside auditors and management the extent to which changes or improvements in financial or accounting practices, as approved by the Committee, have been implemented.

+5. Provide oversight and review the Company's asset management policies, including an annual review of the Company's investment policies and performance for cash and short-term investments

+6. Establish procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, and the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters.
+Adopt, as necessary, appropriate remedial measures or actions with respect to such complaints or concerns.